 An ongoing dialogue with our stakeholders

-The Group believes that transparency is an essential factor in building a trust-based relationship with its stakeholders and ensuring that the Group is on a path of continuous improvement.
+The Company believes that transparency is an essential factor in building a trust-based relationship with its stakeholders and ensuring that the Company is on a path of continuous improvement.
 Pending the adoption of an international, standardized non-financial reporting framework, TotalEnergies is making every effort to report its performance on the basis of the various commonly used ESG reporting frameworks.
 As such, TotalEnergies refers to the Global Reporting Initiative (GRI) standards and those of the Sustainability Accounting Standards Board (SASB), for which detailed tables of correspondence are available.
 TotalEnergies’ reporting also includes the World Economic Forum’s core indicators(1).
 Furthermore, it follows the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for its climate reporting.
 TotalEnergies is also willing to bring to all of its stakeholders the needed performance indicators.

 For more than 15 years, TotalEnergies has structured its dialogue processes with its stakeholders at different levels of the company, through relays within the organization, requirements included in internal reference frameworks, the deployment of a methodology (SRM+) for conducting local dialogue and a dedicated attention to the professionalization of the teams responsible for fostering that dialogue.